pagezero-dev/pagezero/README.md

 You should be able to access http://localhost:3000/ development page now.

-## 🧑‍💻 Tech stack
+## 🧑‍💻 The stack

-Builing on strong foundations:
+Building on strong foundations:

 - Vite
 - React